SlytherinGem/Slytherin/README.md

 # Slytherin
-Slythern is easy to use seeder which was wriited by ruby language You only write a byte yml
+Slythern is easy to use seeder which was wriited by ruby language
+You only write a byte yml file
-Rails can use Slytherin in seed.rb
+Slytherin can use within seed.rb which Rails has

 ## Installation